 Personally, I prefer to stay in Kawaramachi because I like to wander and the downtown Kyoto is perfect for walking.
 I like the idea of walking a lot, going back to the hotel to rest for a bit which makes the location of the hotel very important.
 Plus, I’m not a fan of Kyoto buses (always busy and long wait during rush hour), so I prefer to walk.

-Choosing an accommodation in Kyoto could be difficult so I hope this post simplied everything you need to know about Kyoto accommodations.
-Let me know in the comments which area you are staying in Kyoto and which hotel you booked.
+Choosing an accommodation in Kyoto especially if it is your first in the city.
+I hope this post simplified everything you need to know about Kyoto accommodations.
+Let me know in the comments which area you are staying in Kyoto and which hotel you booked and if you would recommend it.

 Thank you for reading my Kyoto accommodation guide